artyom/merge-docker-save/README.md

 ## Known limits

 Command only supports `docker save` output for a single image, i.e. piping `docker save alpine:latest` works, but `docker save alpine` may not if it outputs multiple images.

+This tool uses system default directory to store temporary files, which can be overridden by setting `$TMPDIR` environment.